 Growing up, homemade chili at my house was made from Wick Fowler Chili packages.
 You can easily make this chili at home without the package.
 All you need are some simple ingredients that may already be in your pantry.

-If you have never tried one of the Wick Fowler 2 Alarm Chili packages sold in most spice sections of the grocery stores you are missing out on some easy to make chili.
-They have an optional red chili packet inside of there so you can dial up the heat to the chili if you desire.
-We always went all in, living in Texas I think our levels of heat are different than in some parts of the country.
+If you have never tried one of the Wick Fowler 2 Alarm Chili mixes sold in most spice sections of the grocery stores, you are missing out on some easy-to-make chili.
+They have an optional red chili packet inside, so you can dial up the heat to the chili if you desire.
+We always went all in.
+Living in Texas, I think our heat levels are different than in some parts of the country.
+If you want a well-balanced chili, these chili seasoning packs are the way to go.

-This recipe is almost as simple to prepare as ripping open a store-bought 2 alarm chili kit and a whole lot cheaper.
-Make a homemade chili mix kit or two and bring it along to your next tailgate or on that weekend camping trip.
+This recipe gives you what the individual seasoning packets do, but here you will turn to your pantry to provide the seasonings from your spice cabinets.
+This recipe is almost as simple to prepare as ripping open a store-bought Wick Fowler’s 2-alarm chili kit and a whole lot less expensive.
+Make a homemade chili mix kit and bring it to your next tailgate or on that weekend camping trip.
 You won’t be sorry!

 What is Masa Harina?

-You know you are in the presence of a real chili master whenever you walk into the kitchen and see a bag of masa harina on the counter.
+You know you are in the presence of an absolute chili master whenever you walk into the kitchen and see a bag of masa harina also known as corn masa flour on the counter.
 Masa harina is a flour made from corn; however, it’s not the same as ordinary cornmeal.
 Masa harina is more closely related to hominy grits as both are made from corn kernels that have been cooked and then soaked in an alkaline solution.

 Let’s Talk About Beans

-I am not going to choose a side when it comes to the great debate of whether beans have a place in chili, but if you fall on the pro-bean side of the divide, you might as well do it right.
-That means skip soaking dried beans overnight and then cooking them low and slow for hours.
+I am not going to choose a side when it comes to whether beans have a place in chili, but if you fall on the pro-bean side of the divide, you might as well do it right.
+That means skipping soaking dried beans overnight and then simmering them for hours.

 Here’s a list of what you need: